SuperOfficeDocs/superoffice-docs/user-guide/en/admin/topics-script/blogic.listeventhandler.md

 **Example from SuperOffice Service**: When a request is closed, the customer must be notified of this by e-mail.
 We can create a macro that contains a series of actionsto create and send this e-mail notification.
 This macro is run automatically when a request is closed.
 The actions in the macro will load the relevant request, fetch the right reply template and send an e-mail to the customer that the request is closed.

+> [!TIP]
-**Tip**: This is an example of a very simple trigger.
+> This is an example of a very simple trigger.
 You can for instance add conditions to the actions in a trigger, by changing the default **Always** setting.

 ## Create a trigger